 Weakness that progresses steadily over hours to days may be caused by acute or subacute disorders (eg, spinal cord compression, transverse myelitis, spinal cord ischemia or hemorrhage, Guillain-Barré syndrome, sometimes muscle wasting caused by a critical illness, rhabdomyolysis, botulism Botulism Botulism is poisoning that is due to Clostridium botulinum toxin and that affects the peripheral nerves.
-Botulism may occur without infection if toxin is ingested, injected, or inhaled.
-Symptoms... read more , organophosphate poisoning Organophosphate Poisoning and Carbamate Poisoning Organophosphates and carbamates are common insecticides that inhibit cholinesterase activity, causing acute muscarinic manifestations (eg, salivation, lacrimation, urination, diarrhea, emesis... read more ).
+Botulism may occur without infection if toxin is ingested, injected, or inhaled... read more , organophosphate poisoning Organophosphate Poisoning and Carbamate Poisoning Organophosphates and carbamates are common insecticide ingredients that inhibit cholinesterase activity, causing acute muscarinic manifestations (eg, salivation, lacrimation, urination, diarrhea... read more ).

-Weakness that progresses over weeks to months may be caused by subacute or chronic disorders (eg, cervical myelopathy, most inherited and acquired polyneuropathies, myasthenia gravis Myasthenia Gravis Myasthenia gravis involves episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
-It is more common among young women... read more , motor neuron disorders, acquired myopathies, most tumors).
+Weakness that progresses over weeks to months may be caused by subacute or chronic disorders (eg, cervical myelopathy, most inherited and acquired polyneuropathies, myasthenia gravis Myasthenia Gravis Myasthenia gravis is characterized by episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
+It is more common among... read more , motor neuron disorders, acquired myopathies, most tumors).

 Weakness that fluctuates from day to day may be caused by multiple sclerosis and sometimes metabolic myopathies.

-Weakness that fluctuates over the course of a day may be caused by myasthenia gravis, Eaton-Lambert syndrome Neurologic paraneoplastic syndromes Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
-Although the pathogenesis remains unclear, these symptoms may be secondary to substances secreted... read more , or periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare autosomal dominant condition with considerable variation in penetrance characterized by episodes of flaccid paralysis with loss of deep tendon reflexes... read more .
+Weakness that fluctuates over the course of a day may be caused by myasthenia gravis, Eaton-Lambert syndrome Neurologic paraneoplastic syndromes , or periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare autosomal dominant condition with considerable variation in penetrance characterized by episodes of flaccid paralysis with loss of deep tendon reflexes... read more .